unscodst/KSURemaining/README.md

 TODO

--Get data to Message Pass to ksu.html, This will eliminate the need look at the console.
+- Get data to Message Pass to ksu.html, This will eliminate the need look at the console.
 I think this is literally the last front end thing I need.

 Backend:
--Allow users to store class CRN's to avoid input every time -Repeatedly Refresh/Pull Data from webpage
+- Allow users to store class CRN's to avoid input every time
+- Repeatedly Refresh/Pull Data from webpage
--Message Pass consistently updated data to ksu.html -Allow Text/Email/Notification to happen
+- Message Pass consistently updated data to ksu.html
+- Allow Text/Email/Notification to happen
  - if {
     seats remaining is <=5 or user set number (for friends) or >= 1 (assuming a class was full and now has 1++ spots open)